 LocationTakamatsu, Kagawa Prefecture, Japan

-From the architect.
+Text description provided by the architects.
 Sanjo-cho is a densely-built old residential area in Takamatsu City, Kagawa.
 Our project was to make a “meeting place” for local residents to get together.

 The site within the built-up town is surrounded by a number of alleys.
 What we tried to do was to create the center in the town, relevant to these alleys and houses.